deekoder/doctest/post2.md

 Collaboration was another key requirement for us.
 We take a non trivial stand when it comes to having our community contribute to our project.
 So we provide the "Suggest Edits" feature where any developer that uses our docs can suggest changes by clicking on Suggest Edits and sending us a simple PR with their changes.
-This was a feature we could not find in cloud hosted documentation solutions, Content Management Systems or Frameworks.
+This was a feature we could not find in Cloud Hosted documentation solutions, Content Management Systems or Frameworks.

 ## Customization
 There are 2 levels of customization possible in Doctor.
 One can edit Brand details from within the dashboard and change project